caroleolivier/caroleolivier.github.io/_posts/2024-02-03-postgres-mvcc.md

 ## Versioning

 Every transaction that runs in SQL has a unique incremental version.
+The SQL below displays the transaction id of the current transaction.
+Whenever a statement is run, it's incremented.

 ```sql
 SELECT txid_current();
 ```

-This displays the transaction id of the current transaction.
-Whenever a statement is run, it's incremented.
+👉 The transaction id is used to determine what a transaction can and cannot see.

-There are more interesting columns that indicate when a row was inserted:
+There are other interesting columns that indicate when a row was inserted:

 `xmin` and `xmax` are called [system columns](https://www.postgresql.org/docs/16/ddl-system-columns.html).
 They're not visible by default, but we can explicitly query them.